xuankimtran/docs-1/pages/katalon-analytics/docs/view-test-cases.md

 By doing so, your team can spot weak points in your software or application deployment.

-With test management, you can also estimate time it will take to perform all your automated tests.
+With test management, you can also estimate the time it will take to perform all your automated tests.
 This is useful in the production stage, especially if you release critical updates.

 To help you manage test cases effectively, Katalon TestOps categorizes test cases into the following types:

+* Active test cases
+* Stale test cases
+* Slowest test cases
+* Flaky test cases

 > Notes:
 >